Do Market Participants Misprice Lottery-Type Assets? Evidence from the European Soccer Betting Market

 This paper addresses findings from previous asset pricing research that reveal lottery-like stocks are mispriced.
 This conclusion, however, relies on asset pricing models which might suffer from the joint hypothesis problem: That is, abnormal returns can reflect market inefficiencies, a bad asset pricing model or both.
 I contribute to the discussion by examining lottery-type assets on the European betting market.
-Betting markets offer the advantage over stock markets that market efficiency tests do not rely on potentially incorrect or incomplete asset pricing models.
-I use a unique data set of soccer odds covering both a betting exchange and the bookmaker market and find a favorite-longshot bias in both market structures confirming the findings from previous literature that lottery-type assets are mispriced.
-An expected utility model and a prospect theory model confirm that the favorite-longshot bias is due to misperception of probabilities rather than risk preferences.
-Although bookmakers also bias odds there is also evidence that bookmakers are rational in biasing odds to protect themselves from insiders and/or to increase their turnover.
-This conclusion is also supported by further analysis on the tennis betting market.
+Compared to stock markets, betting markets offer the advantage that no asset pricing model is necessary to test market efficiency because outcomes are observable at a terminal point.
+I use a unique data set of soccer odds covering both a betting exchange and the bookmaker market.
+The findings reveal a favorite-longshot bias in both market structures confirming the findings from previous literature that lottery-type assets are mispriced.
+An expected utility model and a prospect theory model confirm that the favorite-longshot bias on the betting exchange is due to misperception of probabilities rather than risk-love.
+Although bookmakers also bias odds there is evidence that bookmakers are rational in protecting themselves from adverse selection and/or in increasing their turnover.
+This conclusion is supported by further analysis on the tennis betting market.

 Keywords: favorite-longshot bias, betting exchange, bookmaker market, misperception, adverse selection, lottery-type assets